 only allowed 30 days, and I ran out of time” (Thompson 4).

 Lack of Affordable and Accessible Transportation

-journeys to the shelter demonstrate that geographic remoteness is a barrier to
+to the shelter demonstrate that geographic remoteness is a barrier to accessing

-accessing domestic violence services.
-The women who participated in this
+domestic violence services.
+The women who participated in this research were